gonzus/olc/README.md

-A C implementation of Google's Open Location Code
+A C implementation of Google's [Open Location Code](https://plus.codes/).

 Based on the project's C++ implementation, this is pure C, aiming for efficiency and simplicity.